DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 ## By the way

-If you an abortion fund and NOT interested in worrying about servers, maintenance, and patching: DCAF manages the infrastructure (what's referred to in this document as the `DCAF pipeline`) for several abortion funds, and for your share of server costs they will manage your instance, apply security patches, etc. Please reach out to us in slack if you're interested in skipping a lot of the tedious technical setup here.
+If you're an abortion fund and NOT interested in worrying about servers, maintenance, and patching, DCAF already manages the infrastructure (what's referred to in this document as the `DCAF pipeline`) for several abortion funds.
+For your share of server costs they will manage your instance, apply security patches, etc. Please reach out to us in slack if you're interested in skipping a lot of the tedious technical setup here.

 ## Main steps